 A stressful or frightful event triggers nightmares.
 Fever or illness, or the use of intoxicating substances like alcohol before sleep, are also causes of nightmares.
 Night terrors are more common in younger children.
 Adults who suffer from emotional tension and stress daily are candidates for bad dreams.

-Here are some tips that will help you avoid problems of sleeping:
+Here are some tips that will help you avoid problems of sleeping all the problems mentioned in the sleeping disorders list:

 Sleeping disorders are most common due to lifestyle factors.
 Following a routine throughout the day, getting your circadian rhythms in place, and creating a predictable sleep schedule can help you fall asleep on time.
 Getting a full night's sleep is immensely important for the repair, healing, and functioning of the body.
 It is also very crucial because sleep allows the brain to relax.
 Deep sleep is necessary for several cognitive functions, like reasoning and memory.
 Looking after ourselves and creating the right environment can help with many of the problems we have in getting a good night's sleep.